lirenjie95/manytasks/README.md

 - [x] Remove the arg `runnable` and merge it into `executor`
 - [x] Support for result extraction

 **2020.12.12**, Big changes!
-I will resubmit my paper to ACL 2021 recently.
+I will submit my paper to ACL 2021 recently (accepted!).
 Before that, I want to publish this repo to `pypi` so that you can install it by `pip install ...` directly.
 I rename `alchemist` to `manytasks` to make the name of the tool easier to recognize, and change the description *A toy tool for deep learning, which helps explore different net configurations.* to *A tool for deploying many tasks automatically.*

 - [x] Colorize the CLI tools
 - [x] Disable the web UI by default